hallorant/bigmit/coco2usb/README.md

 * The GND pin is E1 (it is down near Q1 below the transformer).
 * It doesn't matter which side of the power switch you solder too, but be consistent.
 Both connections must be on the right or the left.
+* In the picture above I put two wires onto the power switch.
+Check your power switch.
+On some of them there is plenty of room to do this.
+But on others there is very little space.
+If yours has limited space then splice together 3 red wires so that only a single wire needs to be attached to the power switch rail.
+* In the picture above I have a quick release for the GND connection.
+You can also just solder this connection.

 ## Remove the transformer